Niue Weather in September

 Rainfall in September

 The great thing about September is that although almost every indicator starts moving toward the hotter and more humid “wet season”, the average number of rainy days is still quite low.
-Only a handful of days will experience showers, most of which are usually short, warm and pass well before you have time to unpack your rain jacket.
-Still, it is worth packing one just in case.
-But it’s true, Niue is a very small and flat island in the middle of the massive Pacific Ocean, so weather passes above it as smooth as they would pass over water.
+Only a handful of days usually experience showers, most of which are usually short and warm and pass well before you have time to unpack your rain jacket.
+But it’s true, Niue is a very small and flat island in the middle of the massive Pacific Ocean, so weather passes as smoothly as over water.

-The average rainfall in Niue in September is 138mm / 5.4” spread over an average of 5 days.
+The average rainfall in Niue in September is 138 mm / 5.4 in spread over an average of 5 days.
 This means that on average, only 5 days in August experience some short showers.

 Rainfall in Alofi